DonaldTrump-NUDT/PYRTL-NUDT/README.md

 # PYRTL-NUDT
-A private repository for NUDTers to
+A private repository for NUDTers to accomplish Pyrtl in Synthesis Optimization and Circuit Optimization